uktrade/djangosaml2/docs/source/contents/setup.rst

     # directory with attribute mapping
     'attribute_map_dir': path.join(BASEDIR, 'attribute-maps'),

+    # Permits to have attributes not configured in attribute-mappings
+    # otherwise...without OID will be rejected
+    'allow_unknown_attributes': True,

     # this block states what services we provide
     'service': {
         # we are just a lonely SP